 A special thanks to the Rare Historical Photos website, The Bay Area Television Archive at San Francisco State University’s DIVA site and their “KQED collection”, plus the many Bloggers and YouTube posters who have shared KQED programming images and videos, keeping that vital programming history available today.

-I hope you enjoy my compendium of historic Bay Area-produced programming posted by various organizations and individuals, plus those media organizations who provided news and statistics articles about KQED and Northern California Media, all linked back to their source, on this site.
+I hope you enjoy my compendium of historic Bay Area-produced programming posted by various organizations and individuals, plus those media organizations who provided news and statistics articles about KQED and Northern California Public Media (KRCB and KPFK), all linked back to their source, on this site.

 Thank you for visiting Bay Area Broadcast Legacies.